loning/the-math/docs/psi-collapse-zfc/chapter-09-why-zfc-cannot-collapse-back-metamathematics.md

 - The choice to accept or reject axioms
 - Informal mathematical reasoning
 - The ability to create new formal systems
-- The consciousness observing ZFC
+- The observer observing ZFC

 ZFC is a island in the metamathematical ocean, not the ocean itself.